HOW DOES UNDERFLOOR HEATING WORK

 Electric underfloor heating works by having an ultra-thin heating wire installed under the floor level.
 The wire heats up when the system is on, heating the floor surface and providing radiant heat.

-The system is available both pre-spaced on a mat or in foil, depending on the floor type, and as a loose wire system.
+The heating cable is available both pre-spaced on a mat or in foil, depending on the floor type, and as a Membrane and loose wire system.
 It is especially suitable for renovations as it doesn’t raise floor levels and it can be installed by a competent DIYer.
 The thermostat used to control the system needs an electrician as only a certified electrician can make the electrical connections and connect the thermostat to the underfloor heating system.

 Warm water system works by utilizing warm water that circulates through pipes installed under the floor level.
 The pipes are normally laid into the structural sub-floor meaning that a possible increase in room height needs to be taken into account.
 Water-based underfloor heating is especially suitable for new developments and larger refurbishment projects where the rise in floor levels can be accommodated for.